 Following are key elements of the program, which is based on a community-wide tree inventory and EAB management plan (see links below) developed by Graf Tree Care, Inc., a professional arborist consulting firm retained by the Board:

 * Those trees most severely infested with EAB are being removed first, based on the tree inventory and EAB management plan.
-Unfortunately, due to the significant number of trees (over 3,400) that will ultimately have to be removed, not all parkway trees appearing to be in poor condition or in failing health will be able to be removed each year.
+Unfortunately, due to the significant number of trees (over 3,400) that have to be removed, not all parkway trees appearing to be in poor condition or in failing health will be able to be removed each year.

 EAB Management Plan (Updated November, 2013)

-Because EAB is a community-wide issue impacting (directly or indirectly) everyone that lives in Mokena, the Board has set aside $1.69 million to fund this multi-year program.
+Because EAB is a community-wide issue impacting (directly or indirectly) everyone that lives in Mokena, the Board set aside $1.69 million to fund this multi-year program.
 Monies for the program are coming from cash reserves generated through operating efficiencies and rising sales tax receipts generated by local businesses.

 Resident tree removal/replacement letter